haskellfoundation/HaskellSchool/en/lessons/basics/collections.md

 True
 ```

-There is an important difference between regular arithmetic and "set
+The arithmetic analogy breaks down in an important way, sets cannot
-arithmetic", because sets cannot contain duplicates `union` does not always
-behave the same as `+`.
+contain duplicates so `union` does not always behave the same as `+`.

 In regular arithmetic this relationship still holds.